Alloy Wheel Straightening: The Solution

 What is alloy wheel straightening and where can I have it done?

 There are a couple of different processes when it comes to straightening alloy wheels, this includes cold roller technology and hydraulic assistance technology.
-Alloy wheel straightening needs to be performed by a professional specialist.
+Buckled alloy wheel repair needs to be performed by a professional specialist.
 The process usually takes around 35-40 minutes to complete the repair.
 Search and ask around in your local area to find an alloy wheel specialist near you.
 Trustpilot is a fantastic site to read through previous customers reviews, helping you to find the best person for the job and gage the quality of their work.

 If you discover damage to your alloy wheels or car’s paintwork, ChipsAway specialists can repair the damage in a matter of hours so your car looks as good as new again.
 To get a free repair estimate, you can give us a call on 0800 145 5118 or compete the online form here.